 Bolivia remains an afterthought for many travelers, but has breathtaking scenery and many sites worth a visit.
-Here are five places in Bolivia that will make any traveler’s mouth water!
+Here are five places and things to do in Bolivia that will make any traveler’s mouth water!

 Top 5 Things to do in Bolivia